sunnpa13/Capstone_Project_BrainStation/README.md

 Balancing Classes: Both models suffer from class imbalance, which significantly affects their ability to predict heroin users.
 Techniques such as oversampling the minority class (heroin users), undersampling the majority class (non-heroin users), or using synthetic data generation methods like SMOTE can help balance the dataset.

 ## Conclusion
+This analysis aimed to evaluate the performance of different machine learning models in predicting various drug usages, focusing on highly imbalanced data and identifying key contributing features.
+We utilized Logistic Regression, Decision Trees, and Random Forests with various SMOTE techniques to balance the dataset and improve the prediction of minority classes.
+The results highlighted the challenges and provided insights into the effectiveness of different models and feature contributions.

+The analysis underscores the complexities and challenges of predicting drug usage with imbalanced data.
+While overall accuracy remains high, the ability to predict minority classes (e.g., less common drug usage) is limited.
+By refining models and focusing on feature engineering, it is possible to achieve better-balanced performance and gain clearer insights into the factors influencing drug usage.
+The top contributing features, particularly related to education and age, provide valuable information for targeted interventions and policy-making.

+Top Contributing Features
+Education:
+University Degree: This feature significantly impacts the prediction of various drug usage, indicating that educational attainment plays a crucial role.
+Masters Degree: Higher education levels like a master's degree also contribute significantly, possibly suggesting socioeconomic factors related to drug usage.
+Age:
+This younger age group (youth) is often associated with higher drug usage rates, making it a critical predictor.

+Country:
+Country_UK: Country-specific factors significantly influence drug usage patterns, with the UK being a notable example.

+Recommendations and Next Steps
+Improving Minority Class Predictions: Implement advanced resampling techniques and ensemble methods to better predict minority classes.
+Feature Engineering: Explore additional features or transformations to enhance model performance and interpretability.
+Advanced Evaluation: Use precision-recall curves, ROC curves, and other metrics to comprehensively evaluate model performance on imbalanced data.
+Enhanced Visualization: Utilize sophisticated visualization techniques such as parallel coordinate plots, radar charts, and pairwise scatter plots to gain deeper insights into feature contributions and model performance.

 ### Built With